This is a foreign exchange guide to Madagascar, the Malagasy Ariary currency plus MGA transfers and travel tips.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Madagascar
+Get a better deal for foreign transfers to Madagascar

 When sending money to Madagascar it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :